mathjax/MathJax-docs/web/configuration.rst

 ==========================

-To configure MathJax, you use a global javascript object named `MathJax` that contains configuration data for the various components of MathJax.
+To configure MathJax, you use a global javascript object named :js:data:`MathJax` that contains configuration data for the various components of MathJax.
 For example, to configure the TeX input component to use single dollar signs as in-line math delimiters (in addition to the usual ``\(...\)`` delimiters) and the SVG output component to use a